SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 ## Does magnetic interference cause drift?

 No, but you may still need to reset.
 When in an area of magnetic interference an IMU with a magnetometer will reorient itself the same way a compass will when put near a magnet; if you take the magnet away from the compass, the compass will return pointing towards magnetic North.
 As mentioned though, you may still find yourself needing to reset.
-For instance, if your bed has a steel bedframe you'll likely need to perform a reset so that your trackers are facing the correct direction.
+For instance, if your bed has a steel bedframe you'll likely need to perform a reset so that your trackers are facing the correct orientation.
 If you then move somewhere else within your playspace you'll likely then need to reset once again.

 ## Can I still use my IMU with a magnetometer if I don't have a stable magnetic environment?